-The water heater is powered by the AC sub panel behind the port salon seat.
-It is much the same as an electric water heater in your home except in this case, the heater uses 120 volt, but it uses elements to heat the water to a specified temperature.
+The water heater is powered by the AC MDP.
+It is much the same as an electric water heater in your home except in this case, the heater uses 120 volt (230 overseas), but it uses elements to heat the water to a specified temperature.
 Consult the manufacturer's documentation for any internal information about the water heater.